robotframework/robotframework-RFCP-syllabus/basics.md

 ### Structure

 The structure of a resource file is the same as a suite file.
-Resource fileS cannot contain tests/tasks.
+Resource files cannot contain tests/tasks.
 The `Settings` section can contain only imports, documentation and keyword tags.
 There can also be `Variables` section with variables.
 [[User Guide: Resource file structure][UG Resource file structure]]